 In Ruaraka, Elizabeth, is working around the clock to assist primary and secondary students amid COVID-19 crisis.
 Elizabeth is part of a team of dedicated volunteer teachers/mentors working tirelessly to teach and mentor young girls on how to keep safe from the sex predators in the community and to focus of completing education.
 This arrangement has benefitted 100 girls and we aim to reach 200 more by the end of quarter.

 May 7, 2020

 Effect of COVID-19 pandemic on education in Kenya

-By Lilian Juma - Project Team
+By Paul M - Project Coordinator

 We are happy the project is a success as more children finish primary and secondary school with a high level of literacy.
-We envision that by the end of 2019 we shall have reached our target of 40 students benefitting from the program and more than 30 students recording good performance in the national examinations.
+We envision that by the end of 2020 we shall have reached our target of 40 students benefitting from the program and more than 30 students recording good performance in the national examinations.

 We would like to take this moment to thank all our donors who made this possible by supporting education of these students.
 We request you to be continually engaged with our work by starting a recurring donation and by adopting a student and following up on their individual performance.
 We thank you for all you have done for educating the needy students in Kenya, and we look forward for your continued support.